 Avocados Australia represents the biosecurity interests of avocado producers and the industry.

-In 2013–14, avocado production was valued at $184 million (LVP).
-The Hass variety is the predominant avocado produced in Australia, accounting for approximately 80 per cent of production, with Shepard accounting for about 15 per cent.
-A number of other varieties such as Reed, Wurtz, Sharwil and Fuerte make up the balance.
-Exports are mostly shipped to Singapore and Malaysia.
+The Hass variety is the predominant avocado produced in Australia, accounting for approximately 81 per cent production, with Shepard accounting for about 16 per cent.

 Avocado (Persea americana) trees can reach 18m high, but they are usually between five and nine metres in height.
 Trees can appear completely covered with flowers.
 In New Zealand and Australia flowering is typically spread over six to eight weeks.
 The flowers are small and inconspicuous (10 mm diameter) and contain a single stigma surrounded by six anthers.
 The stigma becomes receptive when the flowers open.